3. Configuration¶

 3.2.
 Fast DDS Configuration¶

-As explained in this section, a DDS Recorder instance stores (by default) all data regardless of whether their associated data type is received or not.
+DDS Recorder instance stores (by default) all data regardless of whether their associated data type is received or not.
 Some applications rely on this information being recorded and written in the resulting MCAP file, which requires that the user application is configured to send the necessary type information.
-However, Fast DDS does not send the data type information by default, it must be configured to do so.
+By default, Fast DDS automatically sends the data type information, so no additional configuration is required.

 Feel free to review this section, where it is explained in detail how to configure a Fast DDS Publisher/Subscriber leveraging Dynamic Types.